New York Penn Station Improvement Program

 As a vital transportation gateway, Amtrak is committed to the continuous improvement of New York Penn Station.
 Amtrak is advancing several projects to refresh and modernize New York Penn Station.
 These include a refresh of the station restrooms on the Amtrak concourse, refresh of the Amtrak Ticketed Waiting room and a refresh of the ClubAcela lounge.

-Amtrak will soon begin a refresh of the restrooms located on the Amtrak concourse.
-The updated restrooms will include durable terrazzo floors, contemporary wall tiling, updated fixtures and energy efficient lighting.
-New solid surface sinks will incorporate automatic soap dispensers, faucets and hand dryers.
-Amtrak will begin construction in the fall of 2017.
+Amtrak has completed a refresh of the restrooms located on the Amtrak concourse.
+The updated restrooms include durable terrazzo floors, contemporary wall tiling, updated fixtures and energy efficient lighting.
+New solid surface sinks incorporate automatic soap dispensers, faucets and hand dryers.

 Amtrak Ticketed Waiting Room Refresh

-Amtrak is working with a consultant team to design improvements for the Amtrak Ticketed Waiting Room.
+Amtrak has made improvements to the Amtrak Ticketed Waiting Room.
 The improvements include enhanced amenities for passengers, improved wayfinding and space organization and activation of the east entrance exterior wall to enhance Waiting Area visibility in the concourse.
-Amtrak expects to begin construction in Spring 2018.

-Amtrak is working with a consultant team to design improvements for the ClubAcela lounge.
+Amtrak has made improvements to the ClubAcela lounge.
 The improvements include an increase in the size of the lounge, new furniture to increase seating, new lighting fixtures, refurbishment of the restrooms, additional train departure boards, new snack counter, expanded and reconfigured business center and a new luggage storage area.
-Amtrak expects to begin construction Spring 2018.

 The New York Penn Station Improvement Program comes on the heels of the recently completed Infrastructure Renewal at New York Penn Station, and advances Amtrak’s plan to modernize its stations, infrastructure and trains on the Northeast Corridor.